Support Our Lady of Sorrows Academy through the State Tax Credit program.

 We are grateful for your consideration to support our Catholic education founded upon traditional principals.
-We would like to assist you, should you have further questions or would like to have one of our advisors personally guide you thru the process:
+We would like to assist you, if you have questions or would like to have someone guide you thru the process:

 3-Step Guide to Make a Contribution

 Step 1: Find Out How Much You Can Contribute

 There is no cap to the amount you can contribute and any amount is appreciated, but there is a maximum tax credit you can receive by the State of Arizona each year as you file your taxes.
 This maximum amount you will be credited is the lesser of your tax liability or tax credit limit (based on your tax filing status).
 Currently the max credit you may donate and then deduct from your tax liability is: $2,365 for those filing Married/Jointly and $1,183 for an individual.

 Find Your Tax Liability:

 Look at your last year’s tax return to determine how much you pay in state income taxes.
 Check line labeled "Subtotal of Tax" on tax form 140 or tax form 140PY.
 In 2019, this was #48 on tax form 140 or line # 58 on tax form 140PY; in 2020 this is line #48 and #58, respectively.
 Please note that the line number may change from year to year, but it will always be called "Subtotal of Tax".

 Please check this year’s maximum tax credit limits, which are based on your tax filing status.